Tuck · Comparisons · Tuck vs Baby Monitor - Baby Cam

 Does Cloud Nanny Cam have two-way talk?

 No. The documented feature set covers video stream, audio stream, motion detection, and cloud recording, but not two-way talk.
 This is unusual for a baby monitor app — most competitors at this price include talk-back.
-Tuck includes two-way talk in the free tier.
+Tuck includes two-way talk in its single $14.99/month plan.

 Is Cloud Nanny Cam's privacy policy aggressive?

 It's broader than peer apps in this batch.
-The policy reserves the right to store user-uploaded content (messages, photos, videos) on the developer's servers — a substantially larger data footprint than C2M ('Developer does not collect any data'), Baby Monitor 3G (no account required), or Tuck (no cloud video by default).
-If on-device-only video storage matters to you, this is not the right pick.
+The policy reserves the right to store user-uploaded content (messages, photos, videos) on the developer's servers — a substantially larger data footprint than C2M ('Developer does not collect any data'), Baby Monitor 3G (no account required), or Tuck (no continuous cloud video; 30-day TTL on encrypted cry-moment snapshots, opt-out).
+If you don't want broad cloud-side data storage, this is not the right pick.

 Where is Cloud Nanny Cam's developer based?